S4F4Y4T/PDO-query-hunter/README.md

 $this->db->like('name', 'safayat', 'none');
 $this->db->like('name', 'safayat', 'both');

-//output: WHERE `name` LIKE '%safayat' ESCAPE '!'
+//output: WHERE `name` LIKE '%safayat'
-//output: WHERE `name` LIKE 'safayat%' ESCAPE '!'
+//output: WHERE `name` LIKE 'safayat%'
-//output: WHERE `name` LIKE 'safayat' ESCAPE '!'
+//output: WHERE `name` LIKE 'safayat'
-//output: WHERE `name` LIKE '%safayat%' ESCAPE '!'
+//output: WHERE `name` LIKE '%safayat%'
 ```

 <p>You can also pass associative array.
 Here is an example</p>